-Structure of this Document
+Structure and purpose of this document

-- 1.28 This document is structured in a number of chapters as follows, each addressing different aspects of the Price Control: - Chapter 2 Scope and Coverage: provides detail on the scope and coverage of this Price Control. - Chapter 3 Design of the Price Control: considers the design of the Price Control, focusing on changes to the current arrangements. - Chapter 4 Operating Expenditure (OPEX) and Other Costs: sets out our assessment of the allocation of Power NI's total OPEX between price controlled (domestic) and non-price controlled (I&C) customers. - Chapter 5 Margin Review: sets out the proposed allowed margin necessary to finance the price-controlled part of the Power NI business - Chapter 6 Consultation and Next Steps: sets out the rest of the timetable for this Price Control and how we intend to further engage with stakeholders as we complete this Price Control.
+- 1.30 This document is structured in chapters as follows, each addressing different aspects of the price control: - Chapter 2 Scope and Coverage: provides detail on the scope and coverage of this price control. - Chapter 3 Design of the Price Control: considers the design of the price control, focusing on changes to the current arrangements. - Chapter 4 Operating Expenditure (Opex) and Other Costs: sets out a summary of our assessment of the allocation of Power NI's total Opex between price controlled (domestic) and non-price controlled (I&C) customers. - Chapter 5 Margin Review: sets out the proposed allowed margin necessary to finance the price-controlled part of the Power NI business.

+Chapter 6 Next Steps: sets out the rest of the timetable for this price control including the consultation on licence modifications.